LeeCombs/DestinyPvPTracker_Ruby/README.md

 As this was created as a Ruby on Rails learning project, the aesthetics of the site may be a tad rough.

-## Deploying locally or on Heroku
+## Deploying locally

-Clone the repo to your folder
+Clone the repo

-Set a Destiny API key as an ENV var named "DESTINY_API_KEY" Or, in the config folder, create an 'application.yml' file and store the API key as DESTINY_API_KEY: "KEYHERE"
+Set a Destiny API key as an ENV var named "DESTINY_API_KEY"

+Or, in the config folder, create an 'application.yml' file and store the API key as DESTINY_API_KEY: "KEYHERE"

 Open cmd and run the following: